Divorce Lawyer in Mesa AZ

 If the court does not find that each of these requirements has been met, the court cannot take jurisdiction over the matter and the divorce cannot be granted.

 Divorce proceedings are understandably emotional and painful for both parties and their children.
-If you find yourself facing divorce, it’s important that you understand your legal rights and the divorce process.
+If you find yourself facing a divorce, it’s important that you understand your legal rights and the divorce process.
 As divorce and family law attorneys, we have more than a decade of experience handling divorce matters in Arizona.
 We will protect your rights and give you the peace of mind you need.
-Call us today and schedule your complimentary consultation.
+Call us today and schedule your Divorce consultation.

 Arizona is a “no-fault” divorce state.
 This simply means that the person initiating the divorce does not have to give a reason or prove the other party at fault.
 However, don’t assume that no-fault divorce is a simple divorce.
 There will still be assets and debts to divide, and if you have children you will need to negotiate child custody and child support.
 One way to simplify the process is to hire a lawyer who works with a mediator.
 They can help negotiate a settlement which will save you both time, stress and money.